Dealing With A New Culture

 “Man’s mind, once stretched by a new idea, never regains its original dimensions.” - Oliver Wendell Holmes

-Thinking about relocating to another country (or already having done so) is one of those ideas.
+Thinking about relocating to another country (or already have done so) is one of those ideas.
 They are rarely taken lightly but nonetheless still have elements of uncertainty, shock and disbelief with it which brings confusion because you’ve created this idea - so why does it feel so confronting all of a sudden?

 Moving to another country undoubtedly brings us both excitement and fear - often in equal portions.
 In all honesty, they are the same emotion; it’s what your mindset is doing at the time that determines whether you are currently feeling excited or fearful.
 It’s not a small change either.
 You are not just geographically moving location, your emotional support will change, as well as your social life and outlook on the way you live.
-There will also be a difference with financial aspects and there will be a need to find comfort in things that aren’t what you are used to.
+There will also be a difference in financial aspects and there will be a need to find comfort in things that aren’t what you are used to.

 Something that jumped out to me was that I hadn’t just been in those lands on a contract basis, I had become a member of those societies.
 I was still me but I had stretched.
 My comfort zone had grown.
 I had learned so much from living in different cultures.
-The cultures I lived had become a part of who I was.
+The cultures I lived in had become a part of who I was.
 I still call a kettle a “jug” and still say “sweet as”.
 I still enjoy a “tinnie” and everyone is my “mate”.
 I absolutely love “the craic” as well as leek and potato soup with soda bread covered in lashings of butter.
-Despite living outside of Britain for over a decade, I still use Mancunian dialect and greet people with an “alright love”.
+Despite living outside of Britain for well over a decade, I still use a Mancunian dialect and greet people with an “alright love”.
 Yet I am still me.
 My accent is all over the place but I love that because it reinforces the uniqueness that is me.

 However, there are elements that remind you on a daily basis you are no longer in the culture you woke up thinking or wishing you were in.
-Chilly bins are unheard of here in Britain in comparison to New Zealand; there is very little need to wear a singlet as your core wardrobe in comparison to Australia; there is no need to rally around to the relatives to help bring wood home as fuel for the fire as they often do in Ireland.
+Chilly bins are unheard of here in Britain in comparison to New Zealand; there is very little need to wear a singlet as your core wardrobe in comparison to Australia; there is no need to rally around to the relatives to help bring the turf home as fuel for the fire as they often do in Ireland.
 But I embrace all these differences.
 I don’t pack them away because I’m not physically in that culture.
 This is me, this is all of me, beautifully unique and I’ve learned to love it.

 It is an ongoing process.
 You can no longer go back to how you were or who you were.
 That is the past.
 This is the present.
-If you decide to move to another country, or return back to your home country, you will always have those cultures in your heart.
+If you decide to move to another country or return back to your home country, you will always have those cultures in your heart.
 With that sometimes comes sadness, a feeling of loss, or again shock at not realising the impact it will have on you.
 It is a big decision.
 It does have an impact and consequences.
 It is important you feel as prepared as you can be - culture shock is a very real thing.

 © YMR Coaching & Development